Gait Event Detection and Travel Distance Using Waist-Worn Accelerometers across a Range of Speeds: Automated Approach: Introduction

-Studies comparing accelerometer signals from different body positions at various walking speeds demonstrate that positions near the body’s center of mass (trunk, waist, pelvis, and sacrum) are suitable for capturing gait events~\cite{khandelwal2017evaluation,kavanagh2006reliability,gonzalez2010real}.
-In a study by Zijlstra et al., participants walked on a force-transducing treadmill and overground while trunk acceleration data was recorded to estimate step lengths and walking speed.
-Initial contact (IC) events were matched with vertical ground reaction force (GRF) normalized by body weight to anteroposterior acceleration.
-The start and end of gait cycles from the GRF corresponded with the time of the peak amplitude value in the anteroposterior acceleration signal~\cite{zijlstra2003assessment}.
-Further research by Lee et al. and Mo et al. demonstrated that IC events can be determined from anteroposterior acceleration measured at the pelvis and sacrum~\cite{lee2010use,mo2018accuracy}.
-They collected accelerometer signals from the pelvis/sacrum and GRF data, and matched IC events on anteroposterior acceleration with vertical GRF.
-Initial contact events on the force plate corresponded with the instant of the positive peak pelvis/sacrum anteroposterior acceleration\cite{mo2018accuracy}.
+Studies comparing accelerometer signals from different body positions at various walking speeds demonstrate that positions near the body’s center of mass (trunk, waist, pelvis, and~sacrum) are suitable for capturing gait events~\cite{khandelwal2017evaluation,kavanagh2006reliability,gonzalez2010real}.
+In~a study by Zijlstra~et~al., participants walked on a force-transducing treadmill and overground while trunk acceleration data were recorded to estimate step lengths and walking speed.
+IC events were matched with vertical ground reaction force (GRF) normalized by body weight to anteroposterior acceleration.
+The~start and end of gait cycles from the GRF corresponded with the time of the peak amplitude value in the anteroposterior acceleration signal~\cite{zijlstra2003assessment}.
+Further research by Lee~et~al. and Mo~et~al. demonstrated that IC events can be determined from anteroposterior acceleration measured at the pelvis and sacrum~\cite{lee2010use,mo2018accuracy}.
+They collected accelerometer signals from the pelvis/sacrum and GRF data and matched IC events on anteroposterior acceleration with vertical GRF.
+Initial contact events on the force plate corresponded with the instant of the positive peak pelvis/sacrum anteroposterior acceleration~\cite{mo2018accuracy}.

+{Detecting IC gait events and precisely measuring walking/running distance are vital components of gait analysis, offering invaluable clinical insights.
+Although~GRF is capable of detecting IC events, its dependence poses limitations in communities without GRF availability.
+Therefore, there is a pressing need for alternative methods in IC event detection.
+Additionally, accurate distance measurement is critical in gait analysis, especially when dealing with muscle disorders.
+Traditional methods such as pedometers and wheel measurements encounter challenges in communities, particularly for long distances and low speeds, as~observed in participants with muscular disorders.
+Consequently, a~method that ensures both accurate distance estimation and IC event detection is imperative.}

-We present a machine learning (ML)-based method that automates detection of initial contact (IC) events and clinical features of gait (CFs) using raw accelerometer signals obtained from consumer mobile devices~\cite{review,bwcnn,ICUpaper}.
-We demonstrate that using a single accelerometer worn close to the body's center of mass is an accurate and reliable approach to estimate CFs and IC events across a typical range of walking speeds.
-This method can be applied to healthy individuals and those with gait disturbances without the need for ground reaction force (GRF) measurements.
+{We present a machine learning (ML)-based method that automates detection of IC events and CFs using raw accelerometer signals obtained from consumer mobile \mbox{devices~\cite{ramli2023walk4me,DMD_PAPER}.} We demonstrate that using a single accelerometer worn close to the body's center of mass is an accurate and reliable approach to estimate CFs and IC events across a typical range of walking speeds.
+This method can be applied to healthy individuals and those with gait disturbances without the need for GRF measurements.}

-\section{Materials and Methods}
+\section{Materials and~Methods}